Literature/Film Association Annual Conference

 The LFA also welcomes work in media studies, more broadly.
 We have significant interest in broader studies of American and international cinema, film and technology, television, new media, and other cultural or political issues connected to the moving image.
 In addition to academic papers, presentation proposals about pedagogy or from creative writers, artists, and filmmakers are also welcome.

-Amanda Ann Klein, our keynote speaker this year, is Associate Professor of Film Studies in the English Department at East Carolina University.
-She is the author of American Film Cycles: Reframing Genres, Screening Social Problems, & Defining Subcultures (University of Texas Press, 2011) and co-editor of Multiplicities: Cycles, Sequels, Remakes and Reboots in Film & Television (University of Texas Press, 2016).
+Amanda Ann Klein, Associate Professor of Film Studies in the English Department at East Carolina University, is author of American Film Cycles: Reframing Genres, Screening Social Problems, & Defining Subcultures (University of Texas Press, 2011) and co-editor of Multiplicities: Cycles, Sequels, Remakes and Reboots in Film & Television (University of Texas Press, 2016).
 Her manuscript, Identity Killed the Video Star: A Cultural History of MTV Reality Programming, is under contract with Duke University Press.
 Her scholarship has appeared in Quarterly Review of Film and Video, Jump Cut, Film Criticism, Flow, Antenna, Salon, The Atlantic, The Chronicle of Higher Education, Inside Higher Ed, and The New Yorker.
 We are very pleased to have the opportunity to hear her connect her work to our conference theme: Reboot, Repurpose, Recycle.

 Please submit your proposal

 All sessions will be held at the University of Oregon in Portland, located at 70 NW Couch St. in downtown Portland.
 Limited travel grant support is planned to be available for select graduate students, non-tenure-track faculty, and/or independent scholars and artists.
 Details for an added application process for such support will be shared following proposal acceptances.

 The conference registration fee is $200 ($150 for students and retirees) before August 1, 2019 and $225 ($175 for students and retirees) thereafter.
 All conference attendees must also be current members of the Literature/Film Association, and all presenters must be registered by September 1 to appear on the final conference program.
 Annual dues are $20.
 To register for the conference and pay dues following acceptance of your proposal, visit the Literature/Film Association website atand use our PayPal feature.